YaoTouGe/YaoTouGe.github.io/content.en/_index.md

 <div class="book-hero">

 # PetaBytes {anchor=false}
-Our goal is to develop more intuitive tools for crafting vibrant, innovative effects
+Our goal is to develop more intuitive tools for crafting vibrant, innovative effects.

 Turning the impossible into possible.